subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 0: Boltzmann distribution of energy levels wih varying temperature

 Plotting the Boltzmann distribution as a function of the state is a difficult proposition, since the state is multi-dimensional with thousands of dimensions in realistic models.
-However it can also be plotted as a function of the energy levels $E$, and this is done in the above figure for gas particles moving around with velocities $v$.
+However it can also be plotted as a function of the energy levels $E$, so instead of considering the probability of the system being in state $i$, we instead consider the the probability of the system being in a state with energy $E$.
+For example in the above figure the Boltzmann distribution is plotted for gas particles moving around with velocities $v$.
 We can see that as the temperature increases the distribution moves towards the right, as more energetic states become more probable.
-Hence given the temperature we cannot say for sure what state the system is in, but we can readily estimate the probability of being in a state, given the energy levels which is sometimes referred to as 'blurry' view of the system.
+Hence given the temperature we cannot say for sure what state the system is in or what energy it has, but we can estimate the probability of this happening, which is sometimes referred to as 'blurry' view of the system.

-This formula enables us to compute $E_{av}$ and $S$ as functions of $Z$, in particular
+An interesting property of the Boltzmann distribution is that the statistics of macroscopic quantities of interest, susch as average energy or the entropy, can be expressed as a function of $Z$ alone.
+Hence solving a problem in statistical mechanics reduces to calculating the $Z$ for the system, which is unfortunately quite difficult in general.
+The average energy $E_{av}$ can be written as

 $$ E_{av} =  \sum_{i=1}^N {e^{-\beta E_i}\over Z} E_i   = -{\partial\log Z\over\partial\beta} $$